jhcooper/HWM/README.md

       comma-separated list of site names to include in the report.
 If no input is provided, the report will include all available sites.

-6. The report will be generated based on the provided inputs and saved to the specified location.
+6. The report will be generated based on the provided inputs and saved to the Yearly Reports folder.

-Certainly!
-Here's an updated version of the dependencies section:

 ### Dependencies